Resume sections include:

 Most employers prefer you format your resume using one of three basic methods: chronological, skills, or combination.
 Chronological is the most common type of resume format and most often preferred by potential employers.
 However, unless an employer requests a particular resume format, choose your resume format based on your resume objective and the skills and employment experiences that best highlight your qualifications for the job.

-Chronological: The chronological resume format lists work experience first, beginning with your last (or current) job.
+Chronological: The chronological resume format lists work experience first, beginning with your most recent (or current) job.
 After tracing your work history, the chronological format continues with your education and concludes with extra skills and interests that may contribute to your ability to perform the job.

 Skills Format: The skills resume begins with a list of skills that relate to the job for which you are applying.
 The skills resume format is exceptionally useful when 1) you are applying for a job in a different field than your work experience, 2) you have large gaps in your work experience or 3) you have little of no paid work experience.

-The Combination or Functional Format: This format is useful in highlighting skills that are relevant to a particular field of work.
-It is best used to demonstrate improvement and achievement within a specific field of work.
+The Combination or Functional Format: This format is useful in highlighting skills relevant to a particular field of work.
+It is best used to demonstrate improvement and achievement within a specific field.

 Two other resume formats are: